MycroftAI/mycroft-gui/documentation/README.md

 ###### Mycroft Module:

 Mycroft GUI frameworks provides a set of high level components and events system for aiding in the development of mycroft visual skills.
 One of the controls provided by Mycroft GUI frameworks are Mycroft-GUI Framework Base Delegates [Mycroft-GUI Framework Base Delegates Documentation](#)

+###### QML Lottie Module:

+This provides a QML `Item` to render Adobe® After Effects™ animations exported as JSON with Bodymovin using the Lottie Web library.
+For list of all properties supported refer [Lottie QML](https://github.com/kbroulik/lottie-qml)

 ##### Using Mycroft-GUI Framework Base Delegates